 By Sandra G. Malhotra, Ph.D.

-The popular lexicon around cancer is a concern to me as we often hear about the “battle”, “fight” or “war”.
-This issue is an invitation to think about a cancer diagnosis differently — not as a battle to be won so that life can return to “normal.”
-Rather, as a call to an inner journey to be traveled, just like other serious challenges that provide us the opportunity for deep introspection and growth.
+The popular lexicon around cancer is a concern to me because we often hear about the “battle”, “fight”, or “war”.
+This issue is an invitation to think about a cancer diagnosis differently.
+Perhaps it is not a battle to be won so that life can return to “normal.”
+Rather, it is a call to an inner journey to be traveled, just like other serious challenges that provide us the opportunity for deep introspection and growth.
 A chance to establish a new and better normal.

 Why?
 Because the cancer is not some external enemy that must be hated and vanquished.
 When it is treated that way, is it any wonder that it often wins?
 Nothing positive or life-affirming results from hateful energy.
 The cancer is part of who we are when it presents itself — like our heart and lungs — and it is there to teach us valuable lessons.
 They are more than likely lessons that presented themselves in a more benign way and were ignored for decades.
 These could include:

 • Loving your body and removing toxins from your diet, body care products, and environment